fwhigh/MedicMobileImpact/README.md

     opencpu$browse("/library/MedicMobileImpact/anc")
     opencpu$browse("/library/MedicMobileImpact/vaccine")

-## Instructions on running the worksheet in RStudio
+### Instructions on running the worksheet in R/RStudio

  Step 1.
 Download this repository.
 On the GitHub site, you can download a zipped version of this repo, or if you are a savvy git user, you can clone it to your desktop.